SIGNS THAT AN ABUSER MAY BECOME A LETHAL THREAT

 According to Tonya Turner, Senior Staff Attorney at Break the Cycle, in her presentation on Teen Dating Violence during Domestic Violence Awarenessmonth, the following are signs that an abuser may become so extreme as to be a threat to your life.

-STRANGULATION - If your partner has ever put his/her hands on your neck and strangled you until pass out or almost pass out, he/she is capable of killing you!
+STRANGULATION - If your partner has ever put hands on your neck and strangled you until pass out or almost pass out, they are capable of killing you!

 STALKING - This includes driving by your house at all hours, calling or texting you excessively, checking out where you work or always “turning up” where you are.